 Winter in Yosemite can be mystical.
 The snowline is generally near the national park’s western edge, making it an easy drive in from below-the-snow cities and towns in Mariposa County.
-Yes, we’re talking day trip distance, for a quick sledding run to Goat Meadow or a ski day to Badger Pass Ski Area (Badger Pass is currently closed for the ’21 season but look for a grand reopening in December 2021).
+Yes, we’re talking day trip distance, for a quick sledding run to Goat Meadow or a ski day to Badger Pass Ski Area.

 Another snowy day trip option is the Tuolumne Grove of Giant Sequoias, with many well-maintained trails among the stately behemoths (Yosemite National Park admission required).
 It’s only a two-mile out and back walk to visit these towering giants, their auburn bark framed by cobalt sky.
 Snowshoes will always make your approach easier when fresh snow is present.

 If a snow day isn’t for you, not to fret because being above the fog and below the snow means that you don’t have to deal with any wet white stuff.
 Mariposa County’s towns like Coulterville, and of course, Mariposa, usually sit below the snow line.
 Each town is home to its own great locally-run and supplied shops.
 Outstanding restaurants a littered about the county offering options ranging from homemade Italian food, to BBQ to traditional American fare.